cs411-alawini/sp25-cs411-team090-ZeroBug/doc/proposal.md

 The application provides the following key functionalities:
 ### **Basic Features**
 - **Create, Read, Update, Delete (CRUD) transactions** (income/expenses).
-  - Create:Users can make new financial transactions by entering relevant information including payment amount alongside category
+  - Create: Users can make new financial transactions by entering relevant information including payment amount, category
-  selection and recording date along with payment method and currency choice.
+  selection, date, along with payment method and currency choice.
 The system will preserve transactions within the database which automatically displays them in the dashboard.
+These transactions will be automatically converted into a specific currency based on real-time exchange rates.
-  - Read:Users benefit from a complete overview of their previous financial movements which they can refine by date intervals, financial
+  - Read: Users benefit from a complete overview of their previous financial movements which they can refine by date intervals, financial
   categories, transaction amounts or organize them via their preferred order to examine their spending patterns.
-Users will find a summative display which shows total income and expenses and current account balance in the system.
+Users will find an overall display which shows total income and expenses and current account balance in the system.
+Additionally, FinTrack will make suggestions for categories to reduce spending in.
-  - Update:Users have an option to change details for active transactions including category selection and changing amounts and dates.
+  - Update: Users have an option to change details for active transactions including category selection and changing amounts and dates.
 All modifications made to financial data in the system automatically display within both summary views and visual displays.
-  - Delete:Users can remove unnecessary or incorrect transactions from their records.
+  - Delete: Users can remove unnecessary or incorrect transactions from their records.
 Deleting a transaction will update the total balance and spending insights to maintain accuracy in financial tracking.
 - **Categorize transactions** (e.g., groceries, rent, entertainment).
+This allows for clear understanding of where money is going
 - **Search and filter transactions** based on category, amount, and date.
-- **Set and track financial goals.**
+- **Set and track financial goals**

 ### **Advanced Features**
-- **Data visualization dashboard** with interactive charts.
+- **Data visualization dashboard** with interactive charts where users are able to sort and select based on category, date, and more.
-- **Multi-currency transactions with real-time conversion.**
+- **Multi-currency transactions with real-time conversion.** This allows users to input spending in various currencies, as well as keep track of exchange rates.

 ## Low-Fidelity UI Mockup
 A rough UI sketch will include: